AUGUSTA — Democratic legislative leaders announced Wednesday that they will form a committee to try to strengthen Maine’s workforce.

 House Speaker Mark Eves, D-North Berwick, and Sen. Seth Goodall, D-Richmond, said in a joint statement that the committee will be designed to work with experts and industry leaders to prepare Maine workers better.

-Goodall, the Senate majority leader, said “targeting investments that strengthen the skill set of Maine workers will improve our economy and grow the middle class.”
+Goodall, the Senate majority leader, said that “targeting investments that strengthen the skill set of Maine workers will improve our economy and grow the middle class.”

 Democratic leaders had hinted in the past few weeks that the skills gap and workforce development would be the focus of policy efforts.
 Business advocates told MaineToday Media this month that the emphasis is a positive step.